OpenNews/srccon-product/homepage.md

 Important dates for your calendar:

-* **Call for particpiation applications** are open through January 9, 2020, with notifications going out by January 15.
+* **Call for participation applications** are open through January 9, 2020, with notifications going out by January 15.
 [Let us know you'd like to be there](/participation/form).

 <div class="page-divider"><span>About SRCCON:PRODUCT</span></div>